Roblox/open-eval/README.md

 4. **Timeout Errors**: Evaluations have a 10-minute timeout.
 5. **File Not Found**: Check file paths and ensure evaluation files exist.
 6. **SSL certificate verify failed**: Find the `Install Certificates.command` in finder and execute it. ([See details and other solutions](https://stackoverflow.com/questions/52805115/certificate-verify-failed-unable-to-get-local-issuer-certificate))
+7. **No output from Lua**: If the eval failed with error `Error occurred, no output from Lua`, it is caused by incorrect LLM info being passed in.
+Please double-check `llm-api-key` is correct, and `llm-model-version` is one of the available versions listed.

 ## API Reference